xbz0n/BinXORer/README.md

 ## Requirements

-Metasploit Framework
+Metasploit Framework<br />
-Mono C# Compiler (mcs)
+Mono C# Compiler (mcs)<br />
-Python 3
+Python 3<br />

-Usage
+## Usage

-Place the C# file (program.cs) that will receive the encrypted shellcode in the same directory as this script.
+Place the C# file (program.cs) that will receive the encrypted shellcode in the same directory as this script.<br />
-Run the script with python binXORer.py, and it will prompt for LHOST and LPORT values.
+Run the script with python binXORer.py, and it will prompt for LHOST and LPORT values.<br />
 The script will generate and insert the shellcode, compile the C# program, and run Metasploit console to listen for incoming connections.

 ## Limitations

-This script is tailored for a Windows target, using a reverse HTTPS payload.
+This script is tailored for a Windows target, using a reverse HTTPS payload.<br />
 It is recommended to review and modify the script as necessary for different payload types or target systems.

 ## Contributing